Caring for a spouse or parent is a love story that, like others, has obstacles to overcome.

 It was hard – but they made do.
 Yet she, like many other women, paid the price in other ways.
 Studies show that women are at greater risk of experiencing career and financial gaps due to caring for others.
 But being prepared can better position you and your family to care for loved ones without sacrificing your emotional, physical or financial well-being.

-The labor of love takes a toll though.
+The labor of love takes a toll.
 It’s common for women to leave the workplace altogether to assume the caregiver role full time (and this is after they may already be making less because they took a break earlier in their career to care for children).
 That decision, though, will likely reduce their future Social Security payouts as well as their ability to save for retirement.

 Caring for a friend or family member is a noble act of love that has the power to deepen relationships at a time when it’s needed most.
 Indeed, it’s a labor of love with physical, emotional and financial obstacles, but success is possible with the help of friends, family and some smart financial planning.